wp-plugins/wp-copyrighted-post/readme.txt

 == Upgrade Notice ==

+= 1.2.13 =
+Owner link settings are expanded.
+"Exclude Posts" setting is added.
+"Exclude Categories" setting is added.
 = 1.1.10 =
 Settings codes are optimised
 Codes modified in accordance with new Wordpress 3+ standards.